leosperry/ha-kafka-net/README.md

 ## Coming soon
 * More pre-built automations.
+* builder for creating automations
 * More Documentation
 * More enhanced HA API functionality
 * V2 is in development and will offer a UI to list out all your executing automations as well as the ability to disable/enable automations at run time.
+Check out the V2 branch for details.

 ## Tips
 * You can optionally add this repository as a submodule to your own instead of using the nuget package.